Blocky106/gregtech_beyond/README.md

 # gregtech_beyond
-Github for the gregtech beyond modpack,
+Github for the Gregtech Beyond Modpack,
 A modpack created by Blocky

 Without the help of a lot of people, this couldnt have been possible